-There is a two-stage test for eligibility for shared parental leave: an employee must be eligible in his or her own right and the employee's partner must also meet certain eligibility requirements.
+There is a two-stage test for eligibility for shared parental leave: an employee must be eligible in their own right and the employee's partner must also meet certain eligibility requirements.

-A mother will be eligible for shared parental leave to care for her child if she:
+A mother will be eligible for shared parental leave to care for their child if they:

-- has at least 26 weeks' continuous employment by the end of the 15th week before the expected week of childbirth and remains in continuous employment with that employer until the week before any period of shared parental leave that she takes;
+- have at least 26 weeks' continuous employment by the end of the 15th week before the expected week of childbirth and remain in continuous employment with that employer until the week before any period of shared parental leave that they take;

-- has the main responsibility for the care of the child at the date of the birth (apart from the responsibility of her partner or the child's father);
+- have the main responsibility for the care of the child at the date of the birth (apart from the responsibility of their partner or the child's father);

-- is entitled to statutory maternity leave in respect of the child;
+- are entitled to statutory maternity leave in respect of the child;

-- has curtailed her statutory maternity leave by giving the relevant notice, or returned to work before the end of the maternity leave period; and
+- have curtailed their statutory maternity leave by giving the relevant notice, or returned to work before the end of the maternity leave period; and

-- has complied with the relevant notice and evidence requirements.
+- have complied with the relevant notice and evidence requirements.

-In addition, her partner (ie the child's father or the mother's spouse, civil partner or partner) must:
+In addition, their partner (ie the child's father or the mother's spouse, civil partner or partner) must:

 - have been employed or self-employed during at least 26 of the 66 weeks before the expected week of childbirth;